 A number of special districts, such as the Air Pollution Control District operate in the county.
 While some are under the jurisdiction of county government, others are independent.
-This page on the county website includes quick links to various types of information about county services.

 South County Cities and Community Services Districts:

-The three main cities are:
+Three cities are:

 Weed – click here for city council video